o-sam-o/CalendarDaydream/README.md

  * Time and title greyed out for future events
  * Landscape and portrait support
  * Source calendar indicated by title colour
+ * Detailed view on calendar entries which includes additional information such as attendees
+ * Preference screen to enable:
+   - Screen burn prevention
+   - Change the number of days being displayed
+   - Control which calendars are displayed

 ## Screenshots